 - Surgical treatments such as Deep brain stimulation (DBS) are also available but are not suitable for everyone and should only be undertaken after very careful consideration and discussion with your doctor.

 Changes in lifestyle can also really help, for example diet and nutrition, exercise, and managing stress.
-Careful planning can be key to organising your day better and saving energy, for example doing several jobs in the same place at once, or doing the most strenuous activities when medication is working well and taking rests when needed.
-You should also prioritise and decide what activities are most important, and accept your limitations if you cannot achieve all you would wish to do.
+Careful planning can be key to organising your day better and saving energy, for example doing several jobs in the same place at once, or doing the most strenuous activities when medication is working well and taking rests when you need to.
+You should also prioritise and decide what activities are most important, and accept your limitations if you cannot achieve all you hoped to do.